The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Checking if Update is Necessary

-From now on we assume that $x \in \bigcap_{i=1}^{k-1} E(G'_i)$.
-One can easily check that when we enter the loop $for$ in the line $4$ of Algorithm \ref{alg1} we have $G'_k + (a, x) = H'_k$.
+From now on we assume that $p_0 \in \bigcap_{i=1}^{k-1} E(G'_i)$.
+One can check that when we enter the loop $for$ in line $4$ of Algorithm \ref{alg1} we have $G'_k + (a_0, p_0) = H'_k$.
 We can use Lemma \ref{lemGE} to obtain the information about the EG-decomposition of $H'_k$ from the decomposition of $G'_k$.
-There are three cases depending on the type of $x$ in $G'_k$:
+From the statement of Lemma \ref{lemGE} it follows that there are three cases depending on the type of $p_0$ in $G'_k$.

-\begin{enumerate} \item [(1)] If $x \in E(G'_k)$, then $(a, x)$ belongs to every maximum matching of $H'_k$.
-From invariants $(1-4)$ of the Algorithm \ref{alg1}, $(a, x)$ belongs to every rank-maximal matching of $H$. \item [(2)] If $x \in U(G'_k)$, then the EG-decomposition of $H'_k$ can be easily inferred from the EG-decomposition of $G'_k$. \item [(3)] If $x \in O(G'_k)$, then the EG-decomposition of $H'_k$ is the same as that of $G'_k$. \end{enumerate}

-In case $(1)$ we can simply halt the algorithm and claim that $M$ is not a rank-maximal matching of $H$.
+Case $(1)$ - $p_0 \in E(G'_k)$.
+We can simply halt the algorithm and claim that $M$ is not a rank-maximal matching of $H$.

-Let us consider the case $(2)$.
+Case $(2)$ - $p_0 \in U(G'_k)$.
 From Lemma \ref{lemGE} we can see that some vertices may belong to $U(G'_k) \cap E(H'_k)$ or $U(G'_k) \cap O(H'_k)$.
-If a vertex $v \in U(G'_k) \cap E(H'_k)$ (resp. $v \in U(G'_k) \cap O(H'_k)$) then we say that $v$ changes its type from $U$ to $E$ (resp. $O$) in the phase $k$.
+If a vertex $v \in U(G'_k) \cap E(H'_k)$ (resp. $v \in U(G'_k) \cap O(H'_k)$) then we say that $v$ changes its type from $U$ to $E$ (resp. $O$) in phase $k$.
 What implications does this fact have on the execution of Algorithm \ref{alg1} on $H$?
-Note that in lines $6$ and $7$ of Algorithm \ref{alg1} we remove some edges incident to vertices of types $O$ and $U$.
-If $v$ changes its type from $U$ to $E$ in phase $k$ then some edges incident to $v$ are deleted in the phase $k$ during the execution of Algorithm \ref{alg1} on $G$, but these edges are not deleted in the phase $k$ during the execution of Algorithm \ref{alg1} on $H$.
-We call such edges \emph{activated edges} and in the pseudocode we denote the set of these edges as $AE_u$.
-Additionally vertices which change type from either $U$ or $O$ to $E$ are called \emph{activated vertices}.
+Note that in lines $5$ and $6$ of Algorithm \ref{alg1}, we remove some edges incident to vertices of types $O$ and $U$.
+If $v$ changes its type from $U$ to $E$ in phase $k$ then the edges incident to $v$ that are deleted in phase $k$ during the execution of Algorithm \ref{alg1} in $G$, are not deleted in $H$.
+Such edges become \emph{activated} and in the pseudocode we denote the set of these edges as $AE_u$.
+Additionally, vertices which change type from either $U$ to $E$ are called \emph{activated vertices}.
 The set of such vertices is denoted as $AV$.